JaimeStill/cipher-hub/.prompts/review-code.md

 ### Code Documentation
 - [ ] Public functions have Go doc comments
-- [ ] Package-level documentation updated if new package
+- [ ] Package-level documentation updated in a `docs.go` file at the package root
 - [ ] Complex algorithms explained with comments
 - [ ] Security considerations documented for sensitive functions
 - [ ] TODO comments include issue references or completion criteria